Rok at Blue Lagoon geothermal waters in Iceland

 • Three mega-aluminum plants, powered by inexpensive geothermal energy, account for 16% of GDP.

-Iceland was never high on my bucket list, while exploring the possible next destinations: too far from Europe, too expensive and impossible to connect it with neighboring countries.
-It has been the question of time, when I could overcome most of these obstacles.
+Iceland was never high on my travel bucket list while I was exploring possible next destinations.
+It felt too far from Europe, too expensive, and impossible to combine with neighboring countries.
+Nevertheless, it was only a matter of time before I could overcome most of these obstacles.

-Based in Europe, and already having visited most of the countries and places on my list, I couldn’t postpone the trip to Iceland any more.
-In June 2018, finally, the opportunity to conquer one of the last places on earth to be settled by humans, appeared.
+Based in Europe, and having already visited most of the countries and places on my travel list, I couldn’t postpone the trip to Iceland any longer.
+In June 2018, the opportunity finally appeared to travel to and explore one of the last places on Earth to be settled by humans.

 What is this?
 Why so expensive?
 Did I make a mistake?

-After hours and hours of investigating, I found the best option for accommodation through Airbnb (staying in a room with shared bathroom) and renting a car in order to have a chance to make a big loop and visit also the northern part of the country.
+After many hours of research, I found the best option for accommodation through Airbnb – a room with shared bathroom.
+I also rented a car so I could make a big loop and visit the northern part of the country.

 Volcanic landscape and free visit of Blue Lagoon

-Even though I had earlier decided, that I would not pay extremely high entrance fee to Blue lagoon, I made a stop to walk around and surprisingly, I managed to enter the main building, sip a cup of coffee in a bar, use toilets for free and take some pictures of the lagoon from inside.
-Squeezing with a crowd of people in hot, thermal water can be done elsewhere for less money.
+Although I had decided earlier not to pay the high entrance fee to the Blue Lagoon, I stopped to walk around.
+Surprisingly, I was able to enter the main building.
+I had a cup of coffee, use the toilets for free, and take some pictures of the lagoon from inside.

-Instead of luxury Blue lagoon, I soaked in Seljavallalaug hot spring, only 15 minutes walking uphill from the main road.
-Hundreds of affluent guests were replaced by a dozen of nature and adventure lovers in a small pool with only basic facilities.
+Instead of luxury Blue Lagoon, I soaked in Seljavallalaug Hot Spring, only 15 minutes walking uphill from the main road.
+Hundreds of affluent guests were replaced by a dozen of nature and adventure lovers in a small pool with basic facilities.
 It is easy to understand why hot springs are so popular in harsh environment of Iceland.

 Exceedingly high costs of food in restaurants

-We preferred to buy grocery during the day and cook our proper meal in apartments that we rented mostly though Airbnb.
+We preferred to buy groceries and cook our own meals in the apartments we rented, mostly through Airbnb.

 The majority of the apartments offer a fully equipped kitchen.
 Usually small, but practical and functional.